mebeim/aoc/2019/README.md

 but with the limited amount of knowledge that we have (only the next 4 cells), it is impossible to predict such a situation.
 Therefore it makes sense to make the assumption that this will never happen.
+I know, figuring out constraints based on the expected solution is more meta-puzzling than it should, but bear with me.

 The solution we just thought of can be seen as a simple boolean equation: